mdn/content/files/en-us/web/http/headers/expect-ct/index.md

 ---

 {{HTTPSidebar}}
+{{Deprecated_Header}}

-The `Expect-CT` header allowed sites opt in to reporting and/or enforcement of [Certificate Transparency](/en-US/docs/Web/Security/Certificate_Transparency) requirements before they were enforced by default.
-Certificate Transparency aims to prevent the use of misissued certificates for that site from going unnoticed.
-Only Google Chrome and other Chromium-based browsers implemented `Expect-CT` and now Chromium plans to deprecate and eventually remove `Expect-CT` because ["Expect-CT has now outlived its usefulness"](https://chromestatus.com/feature/6244547273687040).
+The `Expect-CT` header lets sites opt in to reporting and/or enforcement of [Certificate Transparency](/en-US/docs/Web/Security/Certificate_Transparency) requirements.
+Certificate Transparency (CT) aims to prevent the use of misissued certificates for that site from going unnoticed.

+Only Google Chrome and other Chromium-based browsers implemented `Expect-CT`, and Chromium has deprecated the header from version 107, because Chromium now enforces CT by default.
+See the [Chrome Platform Status](https://chromestatus.com/feature/6244547273687040) update.

 CT requirements can be satisfied via any one of the following mechanisms: